ronanlevesque/FOX-Boilerplate/README.md

 * `grunt-autoprefixer`
 * `grunt-csso`
 * `grunt-contrib-imagemin`
+* `grunt-contrib-htmlmin`
 * `grunt-contrib-watch`
 * `grunt-contrib-uglify`
 * `grunt-contrib-jshint`
 * `grunt-contrib-concat`
 * `matchdep`

-**IMPORTANT** : you'll also need to install [Ruby](https://www.ruby-lang.org) and [Sass](http://sass-lang.com/).
+**IMPORTANT** : you'll also need to install [Ruby](https://www.ruby-lang.org) and [Sass](http://sass-lang.com/) in order to be able to run Sass.

 ## Files configuration

+FOX-Boilerplate is composed of two main folders :

+* dev
+* dist (created on deploy)

 Files should be placed in the following folders inside your project :

-* CSS : /css/
+* CSS : dev/css/
-* SCSS : /css/sass/..
+* SCSS : dev/css/sass/..
-* JS files : /js/
+* JS files : dev/js/
-* JS plugins : /js/plugins/..
+* JS plugins : dev/js/plugins/..
-* Images : /img/..
+* Images : dev/img/..
-* HTML files : anywhere
+* HTML files : anywhere inside /dev/

 ## Usage

+Open the command line tool in your working folder.
+For Windows users, there are two easy ways to do so :

+* Run cmd in the location bar
+* Or shift + right click in your folder and select "Open command window here" (or something equivalent)

- Run the following commands depending on what you want :
+Run the following commands depending on what you want.

+### grunt

-* `grunt` will run the `watch` task, which includes the following: livereload (requires the [Chrome plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)), Sass files compilation, and autoprefix task
+`grunt` will run the `watch` task, which includes the following: livereload (requires the [Chrome plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)), Sass files compilation, and autoprefix task.

+### grunt jstest

-* `grunt js` will run JSHint on your JavaScript files
+`grunt js` will run JSHint on your JavaScript files

+### grunt concat

-* `grunt min` will minify your CSS and JS files and will concatenate all your plugins into `main.js`.
-It will also optimize your PNG and JPG files.
+`grunt concat` will will concatenate all your plugins into `main.js`.
+This is a very important task to run since it will limit requests, thus improving pages performances.

+### grunt deploy

+`grunt deploy` is the final task to be run once you wish to deploy your project.
+It will minify your CSS and HTML, uglify your JS and optimize your images (JPG and PNG) and place all these files inside a /dist/ folder which will respect your folder hierarchy.

 If you need more info on Grunt, you should take a look at Grunt's ["Getting Started" guide](http://gruntjs.com/getting-started).